NSO Birth Certificate: Is It Still Valid in 2023?

 The PSA currently charges Php 155 for an authenticated copy of the birth certificate and Php 365 if it’s delivered.

-This is where Senate Bill No. 2450 or the Permanent Validity of the Certificates of Live Birth, Death, and Marriage Act would help.
-It will prohibit government agencies and private companies from requiring to submit a newly-issued birth, death, or marriage certificate with the latest security paper, or certified within the past six (6) months.
+In other words, it will prohibit government agencies and private companies from requiring to submit a newly-issued birth, death, or marriage certificate with the latest security paper, or certified within the past six (6) months.

-School requirement
+School requirement adjustments post RA 11909

 Previously, the Department of Education (DepEd) issued Memorandum No. 0714 to ensure alignment of the following: